 Clubs and Organizations

-There are dozens of student organizations on the Howard campuses to meet the personal and professional interests of a wide range of students.
+There are dozens of student organizations on the HC campuses to meet the personal and professional interests of a wide range of students.
 These groups include the Mexican American Student Association (MASA), Baptist Student Ministries, and several organizations for student cosmetologists.
 The Student Government Association is the voice of the student body in administrative and other public matters.

 Student Testing